NellaManzi/shopping-react/README.md

 Add bootstrap to your app if you like.

+#### How to Start:
+You should begin your app with one single working component- begin with the search component on the left.
+The express server in the starter code has a pre-made pass-through route for you to query the walmart API.
+Use AJAX to make a query to this route and then use react to display the results. (see below for notes on react and `this` keyword in AJAX callbacks)

+Sign up for an api key [here](https://developer.walmartlabs.com/) and put it in the query controller.

+When you have a working component that displays the search results, you can begin on the second component.
+Refactor your code to store the list of results in the parent of the search component.
+Then use the search result the user selected to populate the second component.

+You can then move on to the 3rd component to display the items the user has added to their cart from the 2nd component.

 #### further
 Add a carousel component to your app to display all the product images.
 Perhaps slick carousel npm library: https://github.com/akiran/react-slick